BrightspaceHypermediaComponents/common/README.md

 ### Filter

-This is a HM wrapper around the filter component from `d2l-facet-filter-sort`.
-It takes a `href` for a filters collection.
+This is a HM wrapper around the filter component from `@brightspace-ui-labs/facet-filter-sort`.
+It takes an `href` for a filters collection.

 ## Developing, Testing and Contributing